School Library Media Center

 - Free Entertainment

 All the resources below can be accessed from school or home by using assigned password access.
-Please e-mail Mrs. Murphy at email@example.com if you forgot that access information.
+Please e-mail Mrs. Murphy at email@example.com if you forgot that access information. *Please note the password has changed for ProQuest access.
+Please contact Mrs. Murphy for the new password.

 - EasyBib EDU – a citation and research management tool that will create a variety of citation formats, evaluate websites, and digitally generate and organize notes and outlines.